-Paper prototyping is a commonly used low cost usability method for testing and evaluating web designs and applications.
-This method lets developers conduct tests before a single line of code has been written, and allows you to identify and fix any potential issues early on in development.
+Paper prototyping is a commonly used low-cost usability method for testing and evaluating web designs and applications.
+This approach lets developers conduct tests before a single line of code has been written, and allows you to identify and fix any potential issues early on in development.

 “Paper prototyping is a variation of usability testing where representative users perform realistic tasks by interacting with a paper version of the interface that is manipulated by a person ‘playing computer,’ who doesn’t explain how the interface is intended to work.”
 Quote from Carolyn Snyder.

-In this post we have collected our top 10 videos that not only illustrate how effective paper prototyping can be, they also show you how to cost effectively conduct your own tests and some of the videos have been animated, which are just amazing to view.
+In this post we have collected our top 10 videos that not only illustrate how useful paper prototyping can be, they also show you how to cost effectively conduct your own tests and some of the videos have been animated, which are just fantastic to view.

 If you would like to know more about Paper Prototyping, you can try these useful resources:

-• Paper Prototyping: Get User Data *Before* Coding (Jakob Nielsen's Alertbox) »
+- Paper Prototyping: Get User Data *Before* Coding

 This video is a paper-based prototype for Daum's web mail service, Hanmail.net made with Ajax.